Monica Wills Chapel Organ Scholarship

 Deadline and Auditions

-The application deadline is usually the first Friday in Teaching Block 1.
-An audition is required and will be notified by the Director of Chapel Music.
-An appointment will be made shortly after the auditions if a suitable candidate is identified.
-In the event that a suitable candidate is not appointed after the first round of auditions, the role may be held open for further applications thereafter.
+The application deadline is the first Friday in Teaching Block 1.
+If an audition is required you would be notified as soon as possible.
+If a suitable candidate is not appointed, the role may be held open for further applications.

 Detailed information may be found at this URL: www.npor.org.uk/NPORView.html?RI=E01290